penske-media-corp/pmc-dev/README.md

 # PMC-DEV
 Local dev configuration/tools to ease workflow with PMC projects for local dev.
 This project should assume nothing about the host and remain as configurable as possible.

-"Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away"

 ## Main Features
 - Local web proxy using traefik so multiple instances of PMC projects can be ran simultaneously.
 - SSL instructions and configuration using mkcert